Find Grad Schools

 • Prepare containers of semen for freezing and storage or shipment, placing them in dry ice or liquid nitrogen.

-Animal Breeders state the following job skills are important in their day-to-day work.
+When polled, Animal Breeders say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.